 What about Pastoral Farming in Kenya?

-livestock farming in Kenya is largely practiced traditionally by nomadic communities like the Maasai.
+Livestock farming in Kenya is primarily practised traditionally by nomadic communities like the Maasai.

 The Maasai of Kenyan is predominantly found in Kajiado county.
 A location that is dry most parts of the year.

-Every time the season changes Pastoral livestock farmers equally change their address temporarily depending on where there is enough water and grass to keep their livestock going.
+Every time the season changes Pastoral livestock farmers equally vary their address temporarily depending on where there is enough water and grass to keep their livestock going.

 Kenyan livestock farmers have for the long embraced nomadic lifestyle to the point of passing it on from generation to generation, therefore, encrypting the nomadic lifestyle in their culture.

-Arid and semi-arid parts of Kenya have taken a lead in Pastoral (traditional) livestock farming because of these climate zones experiences wet and dry weather in turns that are not proportionate.
+Arid and semi-arid parts of Kenya have taken the lead in Pastoral (traditional) livestock farming because of these climate zones experiences wet and dry weather in turns that are not proportionate.

 These Areas in Kenya practice Pastoral livestock farming